MadeHQ/silverstripe-cloudinary/README.md

 - [ ] Document the code further
 - [ ] Update the README to include descriptions about the transformation methods
+- [ ] Update the README to include examples screenshots
 - [ ] Make the supplemtary fields easily extensible
 - [ ] Reduce duplicate code in the React components
 - [ ] Provide more transformations